Key Points

 • Collaboration with Lego supplier

-• How many defects were carried over?
+• How many defects are present?

 • How could they be prevented?